Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

     :scale: 34%

 The gun is capable of a 4 000 rpm or 6 000 rpm mode.
 The lower rate normally used for air-to-ground engagement and the higher rate for air-to-air engagement.
-The gun rate is selected by the GUN RATE switch on the ACM which also indicates selected mode, the mode normally being set automatically for respective type of engagement.
+The gun rate is selected by the GUN RATE switch on the ACM which also indicates selected option.
+Selection of ACM will set it to high automatically.
 The WCS can however provide symbology on the HUD to increase gun accuracy.
 For both air-to-air and air-to-ground modes the gun has two sights available.
 For air-to-air it's the manual sight and the RTGS (real-time gun sight).